To listen “On the Porch” CLICK HERE

 Jul 8, 2022

 By Connie Gentry –Freelance Writer,

 Stephanie Terry and Rinnie Orr were like many who began talking about the intersection of business and the racial wealth gap in America following the murder of George Floyd.
 After a year of conversations and contemplations about how they might create meaningful change, they launched the nonprofit WEBB Squared in July 2021.
-Wealth through Entrepreneurship for Black Businesses, or WEBB, is focused on building entrepreneurial businesses across Black communities in rural counties throughout the stat
+Wealth through Entrepreneurship for Black Businesses, or WEBB Squared, is focused on building entrepreneurial businesses across Black communities in rural counties throughout the state.

 “In Chatham County where I live there were no incubators or accelerators to address the unique challenges that African American entrepreneurs face,” said Terry, who serves as the nonprofit’s executive director.
 “Although there are wonderful [resources] in urban counties, there were few to zero in rural counties.”